SuperHouse/esp-open-rtos/extras/spiffs/README.md

 The build process will catch any changes in files directory and rebuild the image each time `make` is run.
-The build process will handle SPIFFS_SIZE change and rebuild **mkspiffs** utility and the image.

 ## Example